UNESCO

 Present-day scars

 The Navajo Nation (U.S.) bears the legacy of Cold War uranium mining.
-Hundreds of abandoned mines and three out of four contaminated water-wells leave residents facing disproportionate health risks, needing endless cleanup.
+Hundreds of abandoned mines and one out of four contaminated water-wells leave residents facing disproportionate health risks, needing endless cleanup.

 Wismut (Germany), once the largest uranium mine outside the Soviet Union, has been under remediation since reunification.
 Billions of euros have been spent, yet groundwater plumes persist and treatment must continue indefinitely.